gcassel/Modular-Organizing-Terminology/terms/owner.md

 ##### See Also

-*[steward](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/steward.md)*: Owners often delegate much or most of their responsibility to stewards.
+*[Steward](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/steward.md)*: Owners often delegate much or most of their general responsibility to stewards.